Wayne Taylor Racing wins record-tying 3rd consecutive Rolex - WHIZ News

 Filipe Albuquerque held off Kamui Kobayashi and Renger van der Zande — both part of WTR’s winning teams the last two seasons and both seeking to become the first winners of three consecutive Rolex races — to give the overhauled Taylor team its fourth win in the last five years at Daytona International Speedway.

-Albuquerque was challenged over the final 25 minutes by van der Zande, driving a Cadillac for Chip Ganassi Racing, until the team suffered a second tire failure with seven minutes remaining.
+Albuquerque was challenged over the final 25 minutes by van der Zande, driving a Cadillac for Chip Ganassi Racing, until a punctured tire sent van der Zande to the pits with seven minutes remaining.

 It was WTR’s fourth Rolex win in five years and fifth overall, one behind Ganassi’s record six victories.
 The three-straight wins tie Ganassi’s mark.

-It’s the first Rolex for Castroneves and Rossi.
-Albuquerque won in 2018 driving a Cadillac and Ricky Taylor won in a Cadillac for his father’s team in 2017.
+It’s the first Rolex for Castroneves and Rossi, who have won four combined Indianapolis 500s.
+Albuquerque won in 2018 driving a Cadillac; Ricky Taylor won in a Cadillac for his father’s team in 2017.

 Ricky Taylor, who closed out the 2017 Rolex win for WTR, was in the car late and had the option to finish the race but decided to turn it over to Albuquerque because the Portuguese driver was rested and could tackle track conditions that included increased wind speeds.